 Enjoy the open log fire, a game of darts, the tall tales of the village cricket team and other local gossip in the Old Bar.
 Dogs are served first.

-Phil's current position as Head Chef of The Ship Inn is the culmination of fifteen years of menu refining, flavour combinations and taste tests, to bring you a menu combining classic comfort food and exceptional dishes designed to impress - bringing a taste of fine dining to your pub dinner in this traditional setting.
+Sam's current position as Head Chef of The Ship Inn is the culmination of 9 years of menu refining, flavour combinations and taste tests, to bring you a menu combining classic comfort food and exceptional dishes designed to impress - bringing a taste of fine dining to your pub dinner in this traditional setting.